Our work

 Members

-From a socialist and progressive point of view, the NAT Commission for Natural Resources has a unique window of opportunity to leverage its cross-sector policy expertise to strengthen the Committee of the Regions’ position on pressing debates such as depletion of natural resources, digital divide or ageing population in rural areas.
+From a socialist and progressive perspective, the NAT Commission for Natural Resources has a unique window of opportunity to leverage its cross-sector policy expertise to strengthen the Committee of the Regions’ position on pressing issues such as the depletion of natural resources, the digital divide or ageing population in rural areas.
 It brings together agriculture, food policy, health, rural, maritime, forest, tourism, consumer and civil protection.
-The NAT Members can influence policy developments covering the whole food production chain, targeting sustainable land use and benefiting rural and coastal community, addressing health threats and boosting health promotion and prevention, stimulating maritime and rural economies, maintaining Europe's leadership in sustainable tourism and keeping consumers and citizens safe and protected.
+The NAT Members can influence policy developments covering the whole food production chain, targeting sustainable land use and benefiting rural and coastal communities, addressing health threats and boosting health promotion and prevention, stimulating maritime and rural economies, maintaining Europe's leadership in sustainable tourism and keeping consumers and citizens safe and protected.
 Moreover, it will play a fundamental role on the implementation of the ecological transition, mainly by greening the future common agricultural policy.

 The remit of the Commission for Natural Resources covers the following fields: